-Lech and its higher neighbor Zürs are the most glamorous and expensive resorts in Austria.
+Lech and its higher neighbor Zürs are the most glamorous resorts in Austria.

 The five classic destinations of Lech, St. Anton, St. Christoph, Stuben, and have written yet another chapter in ski history.
 Thanks to four new lift systems opening in December 2016, they now form Austria’s largest interlinked ski area.

 The rise to being Austria’s No. 1 ski resort and No. 5 worldwide is the logical consequence of a collective desire for the Arlberg region.
 The respective characters of Lech, Zürs, Stuben, St. Christoph and St. Anton am Arlberg may be different, but their enthusiasm for skiing and uncompromising commitment to quality have united the five villages since the beginning of the 20th Century.
 The ski culture has been ever-present for almost 100 years.
 The region owes its status as “Birthplace of Alpine Skiing” to a long and rich tradition.
 A common dream was shared by the people on the east and the west of Arlberg; one of closing the “missing ski connection links” between all five classic Arlberg villages.
 With the construction of the new Flexenbahn lift between Zürs and Stuben/Alpe Rauz, the Trittkopfbahn I and II, as well as the Albonabahn II, this vision recently turned into reality.